 I was told there are three types of Myasthenia gravis and it’s rare but common in Jack Russell Terrier breeds.
 The doctor says he sees about two cases a year.
 Some dogs that show signs of it die within 24 hours while other dogs can be successfully treated, although 70 percent of dogs diagnosed with Myasthenia gravis survive.
 There’s nothing specific that triggers it, at least that’s what the doctor said, and this lifted a huge burden of guilt off me.
-Even better, with twice-daily medication (Pyridostigmine and prednisone) for 6 to 9 months Radcliff should be in the clear.
+Even better, with twice-daily medication (Pyridostigmine and generic prednisone over the counter) for 6 to 9 months Radcliff should be in the clear.

 Saving me $2,500 for an MRI, the doctor opted for a blood test to confirm Myasthenia gravis however he cautioned test results could come back negative if it’s in the early stages.
 Response to the Pyridostigmine would confirm if indeed he did have this autoimmune disorder and within 5 hours of giving it to him, he was up walking.
 A week later I learned his test results came back negative meaning he’s in the early stages of this.

 Side Effects of the Medication to Treat Myasthenia Gravis.